 College is an intense time of academic, personal, and social growth.
-It brings challenges, changes, decisions, confusion, and new experiences.
-More freedom affords more responsibility, which, at times, can be overwhelming.
-During these difficult periods, the Counseling Center is available as one of many support systems on campus.
-The Counseling Center strives to provide support for all of the above areas that might bring the student distress or conflict with their academic success.
-This is accomplished with an individualized identification of the student's needs and based on these supports are offered that may include short-term individual therapy, select group discussions; psychiatric consultation and related psychopharmacology; Drug and Alcohol Programs; crisis and emergency intervention.
+It brings challenges, changes, decisions, confusion, and new experiences that one must navigate.
+Collectively, this can be overwhelming and difficult.
+The Counseling Center is available as one of many support systems on campus.
+The Counseling Center strives to provide support for all of the above areas that might bring the student distress or conflict while pursuing their academic success.
+Services include an individualized identification of the student's needs.
+Based on these needs, supports are offered that may include short-term individual therapy, select group discussions; psychiatric consultation and related psychiatric services; Drug and Alcohol Programs; crisis and emergency intervention.
 The staff of the Counseling Center also offer outreach, educational training, and consultation programs for students, faculty, and staff.

-The Counseling Center is staffed by Licensed Mental Health Professionals who are qualified to provide students with short-term, equitable, sensitive, and confidential support.
-Services are available to presently enrolled full-time students.
-These counseling services are provided in a comfortable and private office environment on campus at no additional charge to the student.
-Upon consultation(s) with a student, should the counseling professional find that a student's specific mental health needs might be better served by an outside provider, that student will be referred to an appropriate professional practice in the surrounding area.
+The Counseling Center is staffed by Licensed Mental Health Professionals in Pennsylvania who are qualified to provide students with short-term, equitable, sensitive, and confidential support.
+Services are available to presently enrolled undergraduate students and full-time enrolled graduate students.
+Counseling services are provided in a comfortable and private office environment on campus at no out-of-pocket charge to the student.
+Upon consultation(s) with a student, should the counseling professional find that a student's specific mental health needs be better served by an outside provider, that student will be referred to an appropriate clinician in the surrounding area at the student's cost.

-We contract psychiatric services with a local independent psychiatry office as well so that on a bi-weekly schedule throughout the semester a clinician comes to the Counseling Center and is able to see students that need medication monitoring or interventions.
-This too comes at no additional cost to the student.
+Additionally, for students that we service in the Counseling Center, we contract psychiatric services with a local independent psychiatry office so that on a bi-weekly schedule throughout the semester a psychiatric clinician comes to the Counseling Center and sees students that need medication monitoring or interventions.
+This service also comes at no additional cost to the student.